 A personal injury claim can put your life on hold.
 And you may feel like you have the time, basic knowledge of the law and details of your situation (who knows what happened better than you, right?) to go up against an individual, business or corporation that has contributed to or caused your injury.
 Representing yourself is a legal option, but there are other things you should be doing – like recovering from injuries and resuming your life.

-He continued, “We know what needs to be proven for you to win your case and we have a great track record of success.
+“An experienced lawyer has some tools that the average person wouldn’t have, and can use those tools to fight for you,” said Attorney Beckert.
+“We know what needs to be proven for you to win your case.
 We understand deadlines and the rules here in Connecticut about filing important information.
-We're used to working with insurance companies.
 We will also work closely with you to figure out what compensation you’re entitled to, given the specifics of your case.
 Is pain and suffering involved, and if so, how do you assign a cost to that suffering?
 Will a lifetime of care or therapy be required?
-Will your life or health be permanently changed because of the catastrophic injuries you’ve sustained?
-What if the case involves a wrongful death?
-These pieces of the puzzle can be incredibly complex.
+Will your life or health be permanently changed because of the trauma of what you’ve been through?
+These pieces of the puzzle that can be incredibly complex.
 When we represent you, we lift the burden of learning about law, and then having to practice it in a courtroom.”

 "We are experienced in all kinds of cases here in Connecticut," said Aaron Jainchill.
-"If you've been hurt or injured - a head injury, brain damage, a spinal cord injury, even a less severe injury like a broken bone -- we know you're a real person who is going through difficult times.
+"If you've been hurt or injured - a head injury, brain damage, a spinal cord injury, even a less severe injury like a broken bone -- we know you're a real person who is going through a difficult time.
 We have extensive experience in helping people get back on track.
 We've helped personal injury victims in a wide variety of situations to find hope.
 I think that's the most valuable thing we offer -- and it starts with a free, no-obligation consultation."

 If you or someone you know is thinking about options following an injury, or you’re already searching for the best personal injury lawyer in CT, Jainchill & Beckert is a great resource.
-We invite you to learn more about us, hear from our clients or fill out our form and set up a free consultation with us.
+We invite you to Learn more about us, hear from our clients or fill out our form and set up a free consultation with us.
 Or get in touch with us at (860) 383-6719 – we’re ready to fight for you, to guide you, and to get you beyond your injury.